 Livingstone (Victoria Falls)

 Days 9 - 11

-Located a few kilometres from the Zambezi River in southwestern Zambia, the bustling town of Livingstone is famous as the home of the magnificent Victoria Falls.
+Located near the Zambezi River in southwestern Zambia, the bustling town of Livingstone is famous as the home of the magnificent Victoria Falls.
 One of the original natural wonders of the world, the World Heritage Site is known locally as ‘The Smoke that Thunders’.
 This spectacle is accessible from both Zambia and Zimbabwe and is an ideal place to combine game viewing and water sports.
-There is excellent fishing, a terrifying bungee jump and arguably the best commercial whitewater rafting in the world.
-Visitors can hike around the falls or try ziplining or the bridge swing.
-Those seeking more leisurely activities can take sunset cruises along the river, with champagne and snacks included, meander through the vibrant local Livingstone Market, or discover the region’s history and archeology at the Livingstone Museum.
+There is much to do including excellent fishing, a thrilling bungee jump and arguably the best commercial whitewater rafting in the world.
+Visitors can hike around the falls, try zip lining or enjoy the incredible bridge swing.
+Those seeking more leisurely activities can take sunset cruises along the river, with champagne and snacks included, meander through the vibrant local Livingstone Market, or discover the region’s history and archaeology at the Livingstone Museum.